flickerlight/json-schema-express/README.md

     - definitions and $ref

     Currently only reference to definitions in the same document is implemented,i.e., only references  like "#/definitions/address".
+    Reference to other key or other json file is not supported right now.

 ### Unsupported V4 Keywords